Credit Recovery Program & Summer School

 Attendance

-Students can only be absent for one (1) day of summer school.
-Students will be automatically dropped on their second absence.
-In addition, if a student is more than thirty (30) minutes late, it is considered an absence.
+Students are only allowed 1 absence for the duration of each course offered during the summer session and will be dropped on their second absence.
+If a student is more than thirty (30) minutes late, it is considered an absence.
 If a student reaches five (5) tardies, they could be dropped from summer school.

 Student Class Schedules

 Schedules will be available in the Aeries portal.
-Parents & Students:
+Parents and Students:

 Student Conduct